 The Associate of Arts degree with an area of emphasis in Humanities Studies is intended for students who plan to complete a bachelor's degree at a transfer institution in a humanities-related major.
-Common university majors in this field include: American Studies, Classics, Ethics, Humanities, Philosophy, and Religious Studies.

 This degree is designed to accommodate the differing requirements of a wide variety of transfer institutions and major options.
 Because admission and major preparation requirements vary at each transfer institution, courses used to complete this degree should be selected with the assistance of a Miramar College counselor.